Overcoming Noise in Entanglement Distribution: Acknowledgements

 \section{Acknowledgements}

 We thank Jessica Bavaresco for helpful discussions on OAM entanglement certification and data analysis.
-FB, MH, MM, RF and YG acknowledge funding from the Austrian Science Fund (FWF): Y879-N27, I3053-N27, P31339-N27.
-MM~acknowledges support from the QuantERA ERA-NET co-fund (Austrian Science Fund (FWF): I3773-N36) and from the UK Engineering and Physical Sciences Research Council (EPSRC) (EP/P024114/1).
-FB acknowledges the support of the Vanier Canada Graduate Scholarships Program and the Natural Sciences and Engineering Research Council of Canada (NSERC).
-RF~acknowledges the support of the Academy of Finland (Competitive Funding to Strengthen University Research Profiles - decision 301820 and Photonics Research and Innovation Flagship - decision 320165).
+F.Brandt, M.H., M.M., R.F. and Y.G. acknowledge funding from the Austrian Science Fund (FWF): Y879-N27, I3053-N27, P31339-N27.
+M.M.~acknowledges support from the QuantERA ERA-NET co-fund (Austrian Science Fund (FWF): I3773-N36) and from the UK Engineering and Physical Sciences Research Council (EPSRC) (EP/P024114/1).
+F.Bouchard acknowledges the support of the Vanier Canada Graduate Scholarships Program and the Natural Sciences and Engineering Research Council of Canada (NSERC).
+R.F.~acknowledges the support of the Academy of Finland (Competitive Funding to Strengthen University Research Profiles - decision 301820 and Photonics Research and Innovation Flagship - decision 320165).
 We acknowledge funding from the Austrian Research Promotion Agency (FFG) Quantenforschung und -technologie (QFTE) Contract 870003, Austrian Science and Applications Programme (ASAP) Contract 854022 and Contract 866025 and ESA European Space Agency Contract 4000112591/14/NL/US.